fuzeplay/flyer-dev-env-setup-instructions/README.md

 ```

-You will see that to trigger the Magellan's Envy Light Show, you need to enter the following sequence on your board: Square Button, Circle Button, Triangle Button.
+You will see that to activate the Magellan's Envy Light Show, you need to enter the following sequence on your Zubi Flyer's Board: Square, Circle, Triangle.
 ```
 const int MAGELLAN_ENVY[] = {SQUARE_PUSH, CIRCLE_PUSH, TRIANGLE_PUSH};
 #define MAGELLAN_ENVY_LENGTH 3